TwinLife is a 12-year representative behavior genetic study investigating the development of social inequality.

 What is the current status?

 Since the beginning of the study in 2014, a lot has happened!
-Meanwhile, the first household interview as well as the first telephone interview has been completed and the second household interview is in its final stage.
-Currently, the TwinLife-team is already preparing the survey program of the third household interview!
+Meanwhile, the first two household interviews as well as the first two telephone interviews have been completed and the third household interview is in its final stage.
+Currently, the TwinLife-team is already preparing the survey program of the third telephone interview.

 But besides, there is a lot to do for us.
 After the success of the Advisory Board meeting in December 2015, the next meeting took place in January 2018.
 It is always great to come together with all these people sharing the same passion for this project.
 In addition, we would like to get other scientists into our work on various conferences such as the DPPD (2017) in Munich or the BGA (2018) in Boston.
 We consistently receive positive and motivating feedback there.